The Oregon Redwoods Trail

 Length 1.7 mi · Climbing 280 ft

-The Oregon Redwood Trail is a short loop through a mixed-species upland forest that includes some old-growth redwoods.
-The trail consists of a wheelchair-accessible rigetop portion and a second portion that descends a hillside.
-The two portions can be combined to make a single loop.
+The Oregon Redwood Trail is a short loop through a mixed-species upland forest that includes some small old-growth redwoods.
+The trail consists of a wheelchair-accessible ridgetop portion that leads to a cluster of perhaps half a dozen mid-sized redwoods, and a longer portion that descends a hillside to a second, more widely-scattered collection of mid-sized redwoods.

-The scenery along this trail is rather underwhelming.
+The trail is one of only two old-growth redwood groves in Oregon.
+Compared to the spectacular redwood parks just a 15-minute drive to the south, however, the scenery here is rather underwhelming.
 By and large the redwoods are strikingly small, and most of the trees are not redwoods.
-Especially as you descend off the ridge, the forest looks for all the world like recently-logged second growth, with the dark and disheveled appearance often seen in recently-logged forests, and with most of the trees being only a few inches in diameter.
-Unlike a second growth forest, however, the trees aren't sprouting in clumps from stumps but are evenly distributed around the forest floor.
-The largest redwoods are in a little loop at the end of the ridgetop trail, where a few fairly impressive trees grow in a wood that's mostly made up of much smaller trees.
-This kind of size distribution seems to be characteristic of far northern redwood forests.
+Especially as you descend off the ridge, the forest looks for all the world like recently-logged second growth, with most of the trees being only a few inches in diameter.
+Unlike a second growth forest, however, the trees aren't sprouting in clumps from stumps but are evenly distributed around the forest floor, and there's an occasional larger tree.

 Click here to see the trailhead location in Google Maps.

-The trail is reached by a narrow, potholed, single-lane dirt road that winds 4 miles up Peavine Ridge.
-Prominent "Oregon Redwood Trail" signs direct you to the grove from Highway One and have, I'm sure, swindled many tourists hoping to see monster trees into taking the arduous drive up to the less-than-spectacular grove.
+From Highway One, take the very pretty Winchuck River Road past strikingly green dairy fields and a placid river.
+Just after a picturesque barn, turn right onto Road 1101.
+The narrow, potholed, single-lane dirt road winds 4 miles up Peavine Ridge through attractive woods.
 The drive from Highway One takes about 25 minutes.
 There don't seem to be any turnouts, but fortunately few people use the road so you're not likely to meet anyone coming the other way.
 There's a nice big parking lot and an outhouse at the end of the road.

 Return along the ridge to the parking lot.